HarshitDhingra/Snake-Game/README.md

 # Snake-Game

-It is developed using HTML5 Canvas and Javascript
+This is a game developed using HTML5 Canvas and Javascript

 >To run the game open the html file in the browser